Consumers are smarter than you think.

 Placing a mirror near a window to reflect the outdoors is especially effective.
 Mirrors also reflect both natural and artificial light to make a room brighter during the day and night.
 They bounce light deep into the room, making it appear larger.

-To create a vibrant environment…
+For a vibrant environment…

 A combination of skylights and floor to ceiling windows creates an appealing and bright conservatory-style area.
 You can even make the most of the space by pulling the doors wide open and throwing a few small plants (they don’t even have to be real plants).